Whitehaven Company Overview Video

 Whitehaven is Australia’s largest independent coal producer and the leading coal producer in North West New South Wales.

-We operate five mines in North West NSW; four open cut mines at Maules Creek, Werris Creek, Tarrawonga and Rocglen, and one underground mine at Narrabri.
+We currently operate five mines in North West NSW; four open cut mines at Maules Creek, Werris Creek, Tarrawonga and Rocglen, and one underground mine at Narrabri.
 These sites produce thermal and metallurgical coal bound primarily for export markets in North and South Asia.

 Whitehaven strives for operational excellence and this year was awarded the NSW Minerals Council Mining Operation of the Year.

 Whitehaven Coal has contributed over $850 million to the North West NSW region since 2012.